newur/blog/content/posts/2020-1-31_11-00/index.md

 }
 ```

-This creates a config block that will be applied to the (sub) domain `blog.ghostletters.xyz`.
-As said before, caddy will try to organize a https certificate for this (sub) domain.
+This creates a config block that will be applied only to the sub domain `blog.ghostletters.xyz`.
+As said before, caddy will automatically try to organize a https certificate for this (sub) domain.

 The following 3 lines are pretty self explaining.